GetSafariTours

 Pros & Cons:

-- Tents are close together, so sound travels.
+- Tents sit close together; sound carries.

 Best Time to Visit Tarangire for Accommodation